citp/privacy-policy-historical/p/pr/pri/pricefalls.com.md

 **VI.
 Information You Share on Pricefalls.com** Your User ID is displayed throughout Pricefalls.com (and so available to the public), and is connected to all of your Pricefalls.com activity.
 Other people can see your bids, purchases, items for sale, storefronts, feedback, ratings and associated comments.
 Notices sent to other community members about suspicious activity and policy violations on our sites refer to User IDs and specific items.
 Therefore, if you associate your name with your User ID, the people to whom you have revealed your name will be able to personally identify your Pricefalls.com activities.

-If you access Pricefalls.com websites from a shared computer or a computer in an internet café, certain information about you, such as your User ID, activity or communications from Pricefalls.com, may also be visible to other individuals who use the computer after you.
+If you access Pricefalls.com websites from a shared computer or a computer in an internet cafÃ©, certain information about you, such as your User ID, activity or communications from Pricefalls.com, may also be visible to other individuals who use the computer after you.

 **VII.
 Using Information from Pricefalls.com**